wmcbrine/hmevlc/README.txt

 overhead.
 However, two different TiVos can't simultaneously watch two different streams if they both require VLC.

+In Windows, you may need to use the "datapath" option to specify the root directory for local files:

+ python start.py --datapath c:\

+Or you can edit the "data_root =" line in start.py.

 Changes:

+2.4 -- Allow specifying the location of VLC via "vlc=/path/to/vlc" in
+       the DEFAULTS section of config.ini.

+       Recognize when VLC isn't found, and don't show items that need it.

+       Remember the position in lower menus as well as higher.
+This is closer to the behavior of the TiVo's built-in menus.
+They're only remembered while the app is running.

+       Use images for the menu backgrounds.
+I liked my squares routine, but the TiVo didn't like all those transparent views.

+       A little more room for text in menus.

 2.3 -- No more leaking text resources.